 Give where VF persists after Amiodarone administered.
 Give magnesium early-on in the resuscitation in patients with suspected low magnesium states or in Torsades de point.
 Chronic alcoholics or those who appear malnourished are most at risk.
 In suspected digitalis toxicity should give early as well.
 Any patient on digitalis who complains of weakness, nausea and / or vomiting or new confusion pre-arrest may have digitalis toxicity.
 Amiodraone drip: Mix 300mg of amiodarone in 250 mL of NS or D5W.
 Run with micro drip set at 50 drips per minute.

-- Pearls - Recommended Exam: Mental Status, neuro, heart, and lung - Team Focused Approach / Pit-Crew Approach recommended; assigning responders to predetermined tasks. - Refer to optional protocol or development of local agency protocol. - Efforts should be directed at high quality and continuous compressions with limited interruptions and early defibrillation when indicated. - Consider early IO placement if available and / or difficult IV access anticipated. - DO NOT HYPERVENTILATE: If no advanced airway (BIAD, ETT) compression to ventilation ratio is 30:2.
+- Team Focused Approach / Pit-Crew Approach recommended; assigning responders to predetermined tasks.
+Refer to optional Team Focused CPR Protocol AC 11 or development of local agency protocol. - Efforts should be directed at high quality and continuous compressions with limited interruptions and early defibrillation when indicated. - DO NOT HYPERVENTILATE: If no advanced airway (BIAD, ETT) compression to ventilation ratio is 30:2.
 If advanced airway in place, ventilate 10 breaths per minute with continuous, uninterrupted compressions. - Do not interrupt compressions to place endotracheal tube.
-Consider BIAD first to limit interruptions. - Passive oxygenation optional in agencies practicing Team Focused Approach / Pit-Crew Approach. - Reassess and document BIAD and / or endotracheal tube placement and EtCO2 frequently, after every move, and at transfer of care. - IV / IO access and drug delivery is secondary to high-quality chest compressions and early defibrillation. - Defibrillation: Follow manufacture's recommendations concerning defibrillation / cardioversion energy when specified. - End Tidal CO2 (EtCO2)
+Consider BIAD first to limit interruptions. - Passive oxygenation optional in agencies practicing Team Focused Approach / PitCrew Approach. - Reassess and document BIAD and / or endotracheal tube placement and EtCO2 frequently, after every move, and at transfer of care. - IV / IO access and drug delivery is secondary to high-quality chest compressions and early defibrillation. - IV access is preferred route.
+Follow IV or IO Access Protocol UP 6. - Defibrillation: